CalebGideon/16-bit-CPU/README.md

   <hr>

   <p><b>It all begins with a clock.
-MASTER_CLOCK ticks, incrementing the entire CPU's pipeline by one iteration based on a High/Low frequency shift.
+MASTER_CLOCK ticks, incrementing the entire CPU's pipeline by one iteration based on a High/Low-frequency shift.
 On the positive tick, the following occurs:</b></p>

   <ol>
     <li>A signal is sent to the general register to activate its ability to have a value written to it (the box with 000 to the right of MUX)</li>
     <li>The MUX -> multiplexer to its left, takes in four values, with the choice of 4 values decided by a selector -> The JUMP/BOUNCE/JUMP_NZERO opcodes./b>:</li>
     <ul>
       <li>When JUMP/BOUNCE/JUMP_NZERO are all 0, the selector value is -> 00.
-Thus, the program counter sends a value to the incrementer (box with cin/cout), and increments the PC's current value (lets say 12), by 1 -> (how by one?
+Thus, the program counter sends a value to the incrementer (box with cin/cout), and increments the PC's current value (let's say 12), by 1 -> (how by one?
 The constant 0001 is sent through) This gets fed back into the general register, and increments the ROM for later </li>
       <li>When JUMP is true, the selector value is -> 01.
-Thus, the program counter will simply send through the 16-bit jump address that shifts the RAM memory to a different location.
+Thus, the program counter will simply send through the 16-bit jump address that shifts the RAM to a different location.
 (RAM at memory location 12? jump address is 1?
 Program Counter becomes 0001!)</li>
       <li>When Bouncer is true, the selector value is -> 10.
 Thus, the program counter will check whether a previous Comparison yielded true or false (Think if/while loop conditions).
-If true, it jumps the program counter to a memory location, else (if/while loop ends), it switch's back to the default 00's single increment logic</li>
+If true, it jumps the program counter to a memory location, else (if/while loop ends), it switches back to the default 00's single increment logic</li>
       <li>When JUMP_NZERO is true, the selector value is -> 11.
-(Note: This can be seen by the two or gates to the right of JUMP/BOUNCER/JUMP_NZERO, setting both results to true in this case).
+(Note: This can be seen by the two OR gates to the right of JUMP/BOUNCER/JUMP_NZERO, setting both results to true in this case).
 Here, the program will check if a zero flag is set to true.
-If so, then a for loop has just ended (think for i less than size, where i is now 10 and size is 10), else it defaults to single 00 increment</li>
+If so, then a for loop has just ended (think for i less than size, where i is now 10 and size is 10), else it defaults to a single 00 increment</li>
     </ul>
     <li>Finally, the new PC count is sent to either the ROM or RAM, and thus the next memory location in either is sent out to be processed by the CPU!</li>
   </ol>